augustus-thomas/augustus-thomas/README.md

 # I'm Augustus or Gus
 ## Who am I?
 - I’m @augustus-thomas, current undergrad at the College of Wooster.
 I am a double major in Physics and Computer Science.
 I've done research in a lab, and I write Physics simulations.
+- I am currently working on dynamically slimmable anytime prediction for a linear regression neural network.
+The goal will be do to floating point prediction under size, power, and time constraints.
+Imagine a linear NN with an arbitrary "selection window" of active nodes, with control in the x and y "directions" of the network.
+That is what I am building.
 - I have worked in [The College of Wooster Wavelab](https://wavelab.spaces.wooster.edu/) on an [Electron Drift Velocitiy Analogue](https://doi.org/10.13140/RG.2.2.29465.84323) funded by an NSF-REU grant.
 I presented a poster at APS March 2024, and I have plans to submit to AIP's Physics of Fluids journal later in 2024.
 - I'd like to collaborate on open source information and data science projects, particularly ones with a compelling social impact.
 - Swartz, Snowden, Manning and everyone else were right in their view that access to information is the key to a free society.
 So too was [Robert Ochigame](https://logicmag.io/care/informatics-of-the-oppressed/).
 I think programmers collectively wield the most powerful tool ever built, and we should be opinionated about what we do with it.